gkgo/APRN/README.md

 > 🚧 **Note:** The detailed training and inference code is currently being organized and will be released soon.

-This repository contains the (upcoming) official implementation of **APRN**, a method for **unsupervised / weakly-supervised semantic segmentation** based on saliency-aware pixel relation learning.
-APRN aims to improve representation learning by modeling adaptive pixel relationships and leveraging saliency cues to enhance object-aware segmentation, especially in data-scarce or annotation-limited scenarios.
+This repository contains the (upcoming) official implementation of **APRN**, a method for Few-Shot Semantic Segmentation.

 Once the code is fully released, this repository will include: